Loretta Young: Early life and education

-Young was born Gretchen Michaela Young in Salt Lake City, Utah, the daughter of Gladys (née Royal) and John Earle Young.
+Young was born Gretchen Michaela Young on January 6, 1913, in Salt Lake City, Utah, the daughter of Gladys (née Royal) and John Earle Young.
 She was of Luxembourgish descent.
-When she was two years old, her parents separated, and when she was three, her mother moved the family to Hollywood.
-A priest helped Gladys to establish a boarding house as income.
+When she was two years old, her parents separated.
+A year later, her mother moved the family to Hollywood.
+A priest helped Gladys establish a boarding house to generate income.
 Gladys' brother-in-law helped Gretchen and her sisters get small parts in silent films for income.

-Gladys met Ida Botiller Lindley, a very wealthy widow, by 1925.
+Around 1925, Gladys met Ida Botiller Lindley, a very wealthy widow.
 Ida had no children, but wanted to carry on her husband's name.
-To do so, she proposed that she adopt Gretchen's younger brother John Royal Young (1914–1997), educating him to be a lawyer like her late husband.
+To do so, she proposed adopting Gretchen's younger brother John Royal Young (1914–1997), educating him to be a lawyer like her late husband.
 Her brother thus became John Royal Young Lindley (later John R. Lindley), and he became a lawyer.
-However, as a result he did not remain in close contact with his sisters.
+As a result, though, he did not remain in close contact with his sisters.

 Gretchen and her sisters, Polly Ann and Elizabeth Jane (better known as Sally Blane), all worked as child actresses, but of the three, Gretchen was the most successful.
 Polly Ann Young, Sally Blane, and John R. Lindley all died in their 80s in 1997.
 John R. Lindley's son, David, became a well-known multi-instrumentalist rock musician.